gpoo/transcribe/README.rst

 ``transcribe`` is a tool to assist the transcription of audio data.
 It is originally oriented to help to qualitative research process.

 ``transcribe`` goal is to be simple and easy to use.
-It's basic features
+Its basic features
 includes:

 - Variable speed playback.
 - Replay some seconds before pause.
 - Input audio can be any format supported by `GStreamer`_.
+- Constant pitch when using variable speed.

 I started ``transcribe`` as a toy project because I needed a tool to transcribe my interviews in Linux.
 Audacity was overkill, it